 ****use 260g (approximately 19 Tbsp) of Margarine if you choose to use only Margarine.

 I use the standard American measuring cup for all my measurements except otherwise stated.
-You can click on this link if you will like to have the metric equivalent.

 How to make african Chicken Pie